 In March of 2002, the FDA reconfirmed the safety of amalgams.
 Dental amalgams have been used for more than 100 years.
 The National Institutes of Health conducted several large-scale studies that concluded in 2006 that amalgam fillings were safe.

-In addition, there has been concern over the release of a small amount of mercury vapor from these fillings, but according to the ADA, there is no scientific evidence that this small amount results in adverse health effects3.
-How do whitening toothpastes work and how effective are they?
+In addition, there has been concern over the release of a small amount of mercury vapor from these fillings, but according to the ADA, there is no scientific evidence that this small amount results in adverse health effects

 All toothpastes help remove surface stains through the action of mild abrasives.
 Some whitening toothpastes contain gentle polishing or chemical agents that provide additional stain removal.
 Whitening toothpastes can help remove surface stains only and do not contain bleach; over-the-counter and professional whitening products contain hydrogen peroxide (a bleaching substance) that helps remove stains on the tooth surface as well as stains deep in the tooth.
 None of the home use whitening toothpastes can come even close to producing the bleaching effect you get from your dentist's office through chair-side bleaching or power bleaching.
 Whitening toothpastes can lighten your tooth's color by about one shade.
 In contrast, light-activated whitening conducted in your dentist's office can make your teeth three to eight shades lighter.